FremyEtCie/DOS_Scripts/ComicBook-batch-converter/README.md

 ## Requirements

- - Microsoft Windows in x64 bits plateform
+ - Microsoft Windows in a x64 bits plateform
  - CPU 4 Cores
  - Memory: minimum 8 to 16 Go needed